aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 Now, we've layed out all the necessary components to setup the root of this filesystem.
 In the method below, create a property named root that points to a new, empty`Directory`.
+Make sure you set the permissions on the directory to `0o755` so that we actually have permissions to use the directory.

 <pre id="setup_root_memfs">
 MemFS.prototype.setup_root = function () {